Boeing AH-64 Apache: Sea Apache

 During the 1980s naval versions of the AH-64A for the United States Marine Corps and Navy were examined.
 Multiple concepts were studied with altered landing gear arrangements, improved avionics and weapons.
 The USMC conducted a two-week evaluation of the Apache in September 1981, including shipboard operation tests.
 Funding for a naval version was not provided; the USMC continued to use the AH-1.

 The Canadian Forces Maritime Command also examined naval Apaches.
 In 2004, British Army AgustaWestland Apaches were deployed upon the Royal Navy's HMS Ocean, a Landing Platform Helicopter, for suitability testing; there was U.S. interest in the trials.
 During the 2011 military intervention in Libya, the British Army extensively used Apaches from HMS Ocean.
 In 2013, US AH-64Ds were tested on several U.S. Navy ships.

 Export Apaches

 Several models have been derived from the AH-64A, AH-64D and AH-64E for export.
 The British-built AgustaWestland Apache (assembled from kits purchased from Boeing) is based on the AH-64D Block I with several different systems, including more powerful engines, folding rotor blades, and other modifications for operation from Royal Navy vessels.

 Block modification

 While a major change in design or role will cause the type designator suffix to change, for example from AH-64D to AH-64E, the helicopters are also subject to block modification.
 Block modification is the combining of equipment changes into blocks of modification work orders, the modifications in the block (sometimes called a block package) are all done to the helicopter at the same time.

 Operators

+The AH-64 has had some modest success on the export market.
+It has been popular in the middle east, where its role the Gulf War established a bit of reputation.
+Its main user continues to be the U.S. Army, and the largest user in Europe will be Poland.